jestin/tmx2vera/README.md

-                             2 byte per tile VERA tile map -d, --disable-paloffset    Do not write a palette offset to the tile data -l, --layer=LAYER_NAME     The name of the layer to convert -?, --help                 Give this help list
+                             2 byte per tile VERA tile map -d, --disable-paloffset    Do not write a palette offset to the tile data -l, --layer=LAYER_NAME     The name of the layer to convert -u, --use-header           Write a 2-byte header to output files -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version